m-furqanomer/Smart-Water-level-Monitoring-And-Temperature-Regulator-System-via-STM32/README.md

 * Texas Instruments, *LM35 Datasheet*
 * Open-source LCD driver references

-## License
+## 📄 License

-This project is intended for **educational and academic use**.
-Reuse and modification are permitted with appropriate attribution.
+This project is open-source and available under the MIT License.

+---

+## 👨‍💻 Author

+**Muhammad Furqan Omer**

+Computer Engineering Graduate
+Embedded Systems | Renewable Energy Monitoring | IoT Development

+If you find this project useful, consider giving it a ⭐ on GitHub.